Skip to main content

 channel catfish

-The best locations for fishing yo-yos are either piers and boat docks or areas with standing timber.
-The latter is a better choice for anglers wanting to fish numbers of the devices, where permitted by law.
+The best locations for fishing with yo-yos are either piers and boat docks or areas with standing timber.
+The latter is a better choice for anglers wanting to fish several of the devices, where permitted by law.
 The line is attached to an overhead limb and enough line is set to allow the bait to settle in the water column, usually just above the bottom.

 EVERYTHING YOU NEED TO CATCH CATFISH